amitics/faderco/SECURITY.md

 Our HackerOne program covers the Core software, as well as a variety of related projects and infrastructure.

-Full details of the WordPress Security Policy and the list of covered projects and infrastructure can be found on [HackerOne](https://hackerone.com/wordpress).
-You can also read more in a detailed white paper about [WordPress Security](https://wordpress.org/about/security/).
+Full details of the laravel Security Policy and the list of covered projects and infrastructure can be found on [HackerOne](https://hackerone.com/wordpress).
+You can also read more in a detailed white paper about (https://wordpress.org/about/security/).

 ## Supported Versions